Cookies

 On rink 2 Dave B, Dave S, Steve N and Moyra were 7-0 up after 3 ends and looking good.
 They kept this lead until the 17th end when Gt Baddow took a one shot lead into the final end.
 The 18th end was won by Maldon by one shot resulting in a 15-15 draw.
 All a bit disappointed with their performance but as we always say "that's bowls".

-Thursday 18th KO Shield Preliminary Away v Maldon A
+Thursday 18th KO Shield Preliminary Away v Maldon A - Walkover as Maldon A could not get a team.

 July